 SatPulse

-SatPulse is an open source program which makes it easy to run a time server for your local network that enables much more precise synchronization than is possible in a typical NTP-based setup.
-It runs only on Linux.
+The initial focus of the project was on precision timing, specifically making it easy to run a time server for your local network that enables much more precise synchronization than is possible in a typical NTP-based setup.

+Precision timing remains the most mature part of SatPulse.
 A typical NTP stratum-1 server, running on, for example, a Raspberry Pi, connects the PPS (pulse-per-second) output of a GPS receiver to a GPIO or a serial port pin.
-SatPulse is designed to work with PTP (Precision Time Protocol) and requires a different hardware setup, where the PPS output of the GPS is connected to a PPS input pin on the ethernet controller.
-The precision comes from taking advantage of the hardware support for PTP in the ethernet controllers on both the server and the client.
+SatPulse can take advantage of hardware designed for PTP (Precision Time Protocol).
+The key difference is that the PPS output of the GPS is connected to a PPS input pin on the ethernet controller.
 For more details, please read the Introduction.

-SatPulse does not by itself provide a complete time server: rather it is designed to combine with the PTP (Precision Time Protocol) server provided by the LinuxPTP project, which is called ptp4l.
-It can also connect to the NTP server provided by the chrony project.
-This enables a time server that supports both NTP and PTP.
+SatPulse does not itself provide an NTP or PTP implementation.
+Its job is to act as a source of time for NTP or PTP.
+It is intended to work with the PTP server provided by the LinuxPTP project, which is called ptp4l, and with the NTP server provided by the chrony project.

 Recent Posts